Santa's Enchanted Forest Finds New Home In Hialeah

 MIAMI (CBSMiami) – Some might say the city of Hialeah has saved Christmas in South Florida.

-That’s because after 38 years at Tropical Park, Santa’s Enchanted Forest has a new home at Hialeah Park.READ MORE: Reward Of Up To $5,000 Offered For Information On Miami Shooting That Critically Injured 9-Year-Old Reynold Antrobus
+That’s because after 38 years at Tropical Park, Santa’s Enchanted Forest has a new home at Hialeah Park.READ MORE: Miami Weather: More Typical Summer Pattern Returns To South Florida

-The attraction needed a new home because its leasing agreement with Miami-Dade County expired.READ MORE: Triple Shooting Investigated At Stadium Hotel In Miami Gardens
+The attraction needed a new home because its leasing agreement with Miami-Dade County expired.READ MORE: Tropical Depression Grace Approaching Dominican Republic, Fred Takes Aim At Panhandle

-Guests can expect to see many of the same vendors, millions of new lights and more than 100 rides at its new space.MORE NEWS: White House Press Secretary Slams Gov. Ron DeSantis For Threatening To Withhold Salaries Of Superintendents Who Impose Mask Mandates
+Guests can expect to see many of the same vendors, millions of new lights and more than 100 rides at its new space.MORE NEWS: Miami-Dade Schools Superintendent Alberto Carvalho To Meet With Medical Task Force Before Making Mask Decision